-The main artery -and where most trade is done- is the Corso Ruggero, which marked the limit of the medieval city.
+The main artery where most happenings take place is the Corso Ruggero, which marks the limit of the medieval city.
 However, do not follow it all the way.
 Get lost, look for solitary alleys and move to another century, when Cefalù was Greek, Roman, Arab or Norman.

 MEDIEVAL LAundry “FIUME CEFALINO”

 The access to the medieval laundry “Fiume Cefalino” is located in Via Vittorio Emanuele.
-It is a laundry that -although it is not known when it was built- is attributed to Medieval times.
-I could not miss it in our post about things to do in Cefalù in a day.
+This laundry attributes to Medieval times, although it is unknown when it was built.
+I could not leave it out of our post about things to do in Cefalù in a day.

-This laundry located at the mouth of the Cefalino creek was carved directly in the volcanic stone of the place.
-In fact, to get to it you will have to go down a stone staircase.
+Located at the mouth of the Cefalino creek, this laundry was carved directly in the volcanic stone.
+In fact, you will have to go down a stone staircase to get to it.

-Several restorations throughout history have made it possible to preserve it in such a way that it is one of the most visited places in Cefalù.
-In the last remodeling in the 19th century, bronze lion heads were added to each of the pipes that supplied the lavatory.
+Several restorations throughout history have preserved it in such a way that it is one of the most visited places in Cefalù.
+In the last remodeling during the 19th century, bronze lion heads were added to each of the pipes that supplied the lavatory.

-Later the water is channeled and carried to the sea through a cleft that opens in the medieval wall that still is raised in Cefalù and that leads to the port.
+The water is channeled to the sea through a cleft that opens in the medieval wall still standing in Cefalù, and that leads to the port.

 DUOMO DI CEFALÚ

 With no doubt, Duomo di Cefalù is the most important thing you must visit in Cefalù in a day.
-Not all fishing villages can have a cathedral, but less from such an early period.
+Not all fishing villages can have a cathedral, let alone from such an early period.
 The cathedral of Cefalù (1131) was founded even before Palermo’s (1184).

-The story behind this cathedral goes back to the time when the King of Sicily Ruggero II faced a seastorm in the journey from Naples to Palermo.
-The King, thinking that he was going to die, promised the savior that if he arrived safely on land, he would build a cathedral in his honor wherever he arrived.
-On disembarking at Cefalù, the king kept his promise and soon afterwards the construction work began.
+The story behind this cathedral goes back to the time when the King of Sicily, Ruggero II, faced a sea storm on his journey from Naples to Palermo.
+Thinking that he was going to die, the King promised the savior that he would build a cathedral in his honor wherever he arrives safely.
+Upon disembarking at Cefalù, the King kept his promise and construction work began soon afterward.

 The highlight of the cathedral are the rectangular towers that give an aspect of a Norman fortress.
-Inside, the Byzantine mosaic of the Christ Pantocrator with Arabic-Norman characters stands out; Blonde hair (Norman) and thick dark beard (Arabic).
+Inside, the Byzantine mosaic of the Christ Pantocrator with Arabic-Norman characteristics stands out, featuring Blonde hair (Norman) and thick dark beard (Arabic).

-Since 2015 it is considered a World Heritage Site by UNESCO as part of the Arab-Norman route of Palermo, Monreale and Cefalù.
+It has been declared a World Heritage Site by UNESCO since 2015 as part of the Arab-Norman route of Palermo, Monreale, and Cefalù.
 During the summer months, the visiting hours are from 8:00 a.m. to 6:00 p.m.

 ALTERNATIVE to CEFALù BEACH – GIUDECCA REEF

-Taking a bath in the Tyrrhenian Sea is something you must do in Cefalù.
+Taking an ocean bath in the Tyrrhenian Sea is something you must do in Cefalù.

-After lunch, as we did not want to go to the main beach of Cefalù, we went to look for an access point to the Giudecca Reef, which we had discovered from La Rocca.
+We did not want to go to the main beach of Cefalù, and instead, we looked for an access point to the Giudecca Reef after lunch, which we had discovered from La Rocca that morning.

-On the map I marked the postern through where we descended to the reef, as it is not easy to find.
-We went across the oldest streets we had seen Cefalù.
+On the map, I marked the postern where we descended through to the reef, as it is not easy to find.
+We went across the oldest streets we saw in Cefalù.
 Without a doubt, this area is the most historic and least reformed of the town.
 To get to the sea you have to literally cross the medieval wall that appears in the movie Cinema Paradiso.

-I must say that the reef is nothing more than a volcanic rock terrain that has formed impossible merging into the sea.
-The difficulty of the access makes you find a place of peace and tranquility and it is even much closer to the historic center than the beach of Cefalù.
+I must say that the reef is nothing more than a volcanic rock terrain that has formed into the sea.
+The difficult access helps you find a place of peace and tranquility, and as a bonus, it is even much closer to the historic center than the beach of Cefalù.

-Even though it seems impossible in such a crowded area as Cefalù during summertime, you’ll be alone.
-However, privacy is not guaranteed as the Norman wall turned into houses has a view of this area.
+You’ll find yourself alone here, even though it may seem impossible in such a crowded place like Cefalù during summertime.
+However, privacy is not guaranteed as the Norman wall that turned into houses has a view of this area.

-Although there is no fine sand where you can lie down, the place can not be more suitable for diving.
-So do not forget your googles.
+Although there is no fine sand where you can lie down, the place cannot be more suitable for diving.
+Don’t forget your goggles!

-From this area you can see the restaurant Al Faro, where we previously had lunch.
+From this area, you can see the restaurant Al Faro, where we had lunch.

 Where to eat in cefalù

-The lunch we had the day we spent in Cefalù was at the restaurant called Al Faro.
-We found it by chance, while we were looking for an access to the Giudecca Reef.
+We had lunch at a restaurant called Al Faro on the day we spent in Cefalù.
+We found it by chance while looking for an access point to the Giudecca Reef.

-The restaurant had a terrace right on the cliff that overlooked the Giudecca Reef, on the street with the same name and it was located at the foot of the Cefalù Lighthouse.
+The restaurant has a terrace right on the cliff that overlooks the Giudecca Reef, on the street with the same name, and is located at the foot of the Cefalù Lighthouse.

 In this “Ristorante”, as in most of Sicilian restaurants, the typical dish was pasta with seafood or fish.
-However luckily for me there was also a veggie option.
+Luckily for me, there was also a veggie option.

 We also enjoyed our first of many mezzi litri di bianco della casa.